NikolaDojic/aiven-cloud-selection/README.md

 This is not separated into two repositories only because the task description implies that there should be one repo, otherwise, I would argue that we are better off with separate repositories for server and client apps.
-For the convinience, API key is located in .env file.
+For the convenience, API key is located in .env file.
 Idealy this file would not be part of the repository.

 ## Requirements